Neural networks for quantum state tomography with constrained measurements: Deep neural networks based quantum state tomography

 In this work, we consider two types of measurement settings: (i) tensor products of Pauli matrices, which is also called the cube measurement~\cite{de2008choice}, (ii) the mutually unbiased bases (MUB) measurement~\cite{adamson2010improving}.
 For $n$-qubits, there are $6^n$ measurement basis operators involved in cube measurement and $(4^n+2^n)$ involved in MUB measurement.
-Measurement basis states for cube and MUB are usually grouped into sets, with each set containing $d=2^n$ orthogonal projectors.
-Typically, the $6^n$ measurement operators in cube are arranged into $3^n$ sets.
+The measurement basis states for cube and MUB are usually grouped into sets, each containing $d=2^n$ orthogonal projectors.
+Typically, the $6^n$ measurement operators in the cube measurement are arranged into $3^n$ sets.
 Similarly, the MUB measurements are grouped into $(2^n+1)$ sets.
-Detailed information is given in Appendix \ref{app:measurement}.

-In real applications, measurements usually suffer from noise.
-In this work, we consider unitary rotations on the measurement operators to simulate the noise.
-For 1-qubit, an orbitary rotation operator can be defined as~\cite{zyczkowski1994random}
+For the 2-qubit case, their measurement basis states are summarized in Table~\ref{Table:cube-mub}.
+Denoting each ideal measurement operator as $M_i$, the presence of noise may lead to the utilization of perturbed operators $\tilde{M}_i$.
+This disparity between $M_i$ and $\tilde{M}_i$ consequently impedes the reconstruction process.